AlvinBadillo/Voting-System/README.md

 Overview

 This project presents an alternative voting mechanism designed to address legitimacy issues in traditional voting systems, where winners might receive less than 50% of the votes.
 Utilizing Java and object-oriented principles, this system processes input files containing candidate and ballot data and determines the election winner.
+This was developed as a class project to apply and demonstrate the understanding of Java programming and object-oriented design.

 Features